-IBEF: What are the key health properties of purple tea and what practices need to be adopted for manufacturing of this variety of tea?
+IBEF: What are the key health properties of purple tea and what practices need to be adopted for the manufacturing of this variety of tea?

-Anthocyanins are flavonoids rendering vivid red to blue colour to fruits and vegetables.
+Anthocyanins are flavonoids rendering vivid red to a blue color to fruits and vegetables.
 Research studies and human clinical trials suggest that anthocyanins possess anti-inflammatory and anti-carcinogenic activity, cardiovascular disease prevention, obesity control, and diabetes alleviation properties, which are associated mostly with their potent antioxidant property.
-Out of these, the cardiovascular disease prevention property is particularly significant.
+Out of these, cardiovascular disease prevention property is particularly significant.
 Anthocyanins appear to control cholesterol levels and blood sugar metabolism, as well as fight oxidative stress (a process known to play a key role in heart disease).
-Some of the important findings of the research on medicinal properties of purple tea presented at the 'International Conference on Tea Science and Development' at the Karatina University, Karatina, Kenya last year were - purple tea, besides being rich in anthocyanins also contains lower catechins and caffeine, and is high in antioxidant effects that provide anti-cancer benefits, and improves vision, cholesterol and blood sugar metabolism.
+Some of the important findings of the research on medicinal properties of purple tea presented at the ‘International Conference on Tea Science and Development’ at the Karatina University, Karatina, Kenya last year was – purple tea, besides being rich in anthocyanins also contains lower catechins and caffeine, and is high in antioxidant effects that provide anti-cancer benefits, and improves vision, cholesterol and blood sugar metabolism.
 Overall, purple tea is found to have cytoprotective effects on external oxidative stressors.
 In addition, purple tea also has all other enormous medicinal properties of tea, being produced from Camellia assamica.

 IBEF: Tell us about the potential of Assam to produce purple tea?
-How can it be leveraged going forward and how can area under production be increased?
+How can it be leveraged going forward and how can the area under production be increased?

 Tocklai germplasm collection already has several purple tea plants.
 The Assam Agricultural University, Jorhat, tea area also has purple tea plants in it.
 This area and the plants originally belonged to Tocklai.
 The scientists have to explore these for their properties and release the best possible plants from these and collections from the wild teas and old tea growing areas, for facilitating commercial production of purple tea, in the near future.
-Assam being the origin of naturally growing purple tea plants in diversified forms and also has all the favourable agro-climatic conditions, it is well suited for the best growth and production of promising purple tea clones.
-There is possibility of even finding better plants naturally growing, in Assam- an area which is not yet explored fully.
-The particular clone, released by Kenya (TRFK-306) was under development by Kenyan Tea Research Institute for 25 years, but in case of Assam, it has the advantage of being the origin of tea with large biodiversity and with the possibility of finding even better plants for purple tea production.
-As the demand for purple tea is likely to increase in India and globally with better promotion in near future, production of purple tea can be taken up by both large and small tea estates.
+Assam being the origin of naturally growing purple tea plants in diversified forms and also has all the favorable agro-climatic conditions, it is well suited for the best growth and production of promising purple tea clones.
+There is a possibility of even finding better plants naturally growing, in Assam- an area that is not yet explored fully.
+The particular clone, released by Kenya (TRFK-306) was under development by Kenyan Tea Research Institute for 25 years, but in the case of Assam, it has the advantage of being the origin of tea with large biodiversity and with the possibility of finding even better plants for purple tea production.
+As the demand for purple tea is likely to increase in India and globally with the better promotion in the near future, the production of purple tea can be taken up by both large and small tea estates.
 With all these advantages and possibilities, I am chasing a purple dream for the tea industry of India and I am very confident that it would come true very soon benefiting the entire humanity of the world with its medicinal properties.
-Not only purple tea - Assam and the Eastern India tea have great potential with traditional and handmade organic teas produced by the tribes and the small tea growers which are having exceptionally good qualities.
+Not only purple tea – Assam and the Eastern India tea have great potential with traditional and handmade organic teas produced by the tribes and the small tea growers which are having exceptionally good qualities.

 IBEF: Tell us about the role that the Tocklai Tea Research Institute has played through its R&D initiatives towards improving crop outcomes and farmer income across tea plantations.

-One of the major activities of Tea Research Association popularly known as 'Tocklai' has been the strong Advisory Department spread across the major tea growing areas of the Eastern India in eight zones.
-The Advisory officers keep visiting the various tea estates in their areas and provide on the spot advisories on immediate, short term and long term measures to be adopted by the tea estates with regard to various problems faced by them on field management and to achieve sustainability.
-These visits and the regular bulletins issued on the practices to be adopted in field management practices help the tea estates to undertake timely measures on maintaining the tea estate and to boost the tea productivity of the tea estates.
-Besides attending to the big tea estates, Tocklai supports the small tea growers also to get awareness of the appropriate cultural practices to be followed to achieve higher tea yields from their small gardens and achieve higher income generation from tea.
+One of the major activities of the Tea Research Association popularly known as ‘Tocklai’ has been the strong Advisory Department spread across the major tea growing areas of Eastern India in eight zones.
+The Advisory officers keep visiting the various tea estates in their areas and provide on the spot advisories on immediate, short term and long term measures to be adopted by the tea estates with regard to various problems faced by them on-field management and to achieve sustainability.
+These visits and the regular bulletins issued on the practices to be adopted in-field management practices help the tea estates to undertake timely measures on maintaining the tea estate and to boost the tea productivity of the tea estates.
+Besides attending to the big tea estates, Tocklai supports the small tea growers also to get the awareness of the appropriate cultural practices to be followed to achieve higher tea yields from their small gardens and achieve higher income generation from tea.